edgexfoundry-holding/device-bluetooth-c/README.md

 - [D-Bus][dbus] version 1.10.6 or greater.
 - [Device-SDK-C][device-sdk-c] version 1.1.1 or greater.

+Please note: On Alpine there is no standard package for Cbor, so it is downloaded and built automatically into the Docker build.

 ### Runtime

+- [Cbor][libcbor] version 0.5 or greater.
 - [D-Bus][dbus] version 1.10.6 or greater.
 - [BlueZ][bluez] version 5.48 or greater.